-- Process HTTPS traffic by SNI (Server Name Indication) if present. - Process HTTPS traffic by hostname in server certificate when SNI information not present - Process HTTPS traffic by server IP if both SNI and certificate hostname information are not available.
+- Process HTTPS traffic by SNI (Server Name Indication) if present. - Process HTTPS traffic by hostname in server certificate when SNI information is not present - Process HTTPS traffic by server IP if SNI and certificate hostname information are unavailable.

 If Process HTTPS traffic by SNI (Server Name Indication) if present encrypted port-443 traffic will be scanned.
-Most modern browsers on modern OSs will send the hostname of the server in cleartext - this is called "Server Name Indication" or SNI.
-SNI is an optional cleartext field in the HTTPS request that shows the hostname of the server.
-If this option is enabled and the SNI information is present in the HTTPS request, this hostname will be used as the URL for this request and all categorization, flag lists, and pass lists, will be processed as if this were a regular HTTP request to that URL.
+Most modern OS browsers will send the server's hostname in cleartext, called "Server Name Indication" or SNI.
+SNI is an optional cleartext field in the HTTPS request that shows the server's hostname.
+If this option is enabled and the SNI information is present in the HTTPS request, this hostname will be used as the URL for this request, and all categorization, flag lists, and pass lists will be processed as if this were a regular HTTP request to that URL.

-If the SNI-based categorization determines the page should be passed (and/or flagged) then the session is allowed and the appropriate event based on the SNI information is logged ("https://example.com/").
+If the SNI-based categorization determines the page should be passed (and flagged), then the session is allowed, and the appropriate event based on the SNI information is logged ("https://example.com/").